hadivarp/myChallenge/README.md

   The fourth question, "Three Number Sum," focuses on finding all triplets in an array that sum up to a [target](https://github.com/lee-hen/Algoexpert/tree/master/medium/02_three_number_sum) sum.
 The numbers in each triplet should be ordered in ascending order, and the triplets themselves should be ordered in ascending order with respect to the numbers they hold.

+- **Monotonic Array**

+  The fifth question, "Monotonic Array," requires writing a function that takes in an array of integers and returns a boolean representing whether the array is monotonic.
+An array is said to be monotonic if its elements, from left to right, are entirely non-increasing or entirely non-decreasing.
+Non-increasing elements aren't necessarily exclusively decreasing; they simply don't increase.
+Similarly, non-decreasing elements aren't necessarily exclusively increasing; they simply don't decrease.
+Note that empty arrays and arrays of one element are [monotonic](https://github.com/lee-hen/Algoexpert/tree/master/medium/05_is_monotonic).

 Feel free to explore the solutions, and I hope you find them as enjoyable as I did!